AntonKorn/GeoHelp-Autocomplete-address/README.md

 filtered based on selected country.

-Recently with my friends I was working on the hobby project, and we figured that it is hard or impossible to find the solution that is fast+free+customizable.
+Recently with my friends I was working on the hobby project, and we figured that it is hard or impossible to find the server provider of this data that is fast+free+customizable.
 However, all data that we need to solve this problem is now available for free.
 Therefore, I quickly made the skeleton that can be used to maintain this task.